GoogleContainerTools/skaffold/docs/design_proposals/log-selectors.md

 Resolution: A UUID label is not required for now but can be added later when users request it.

 ## Implementation plan
+0. Preparation: ensure that helm deployments correctly add labels to pods created from pod templates (#2074, #2075)
 1. Switch the selection of pods for the log selector from image lists to `tail=true` label (#1910).
 2. Add log section to the Skaffold config and select pods based on this
 3. Integration test for log selection.